wp-plugins/stops-core-theme-and-plugin-updates/readme.txt

 This plugin simple removes the updating of the plugins, theme, and even the wordpress core.
 This way you can pick your favourite version of the plugin (theme, or wordpress core) and you won't get update notices.

-= <a href="http://wordpress.org/plugins/disable-updates/">Disable Updates</a> Downloaders =
-This plugin is the updated version of that plugin.
+This plugin is simple, and easy with no settings.